shirsbrunner/shirsbrunner.github.io/src/typetester/20210417_tresetrange/20210417_tresetrange.md

 ---
-title: Aliens
+title: Tresetrange
 subtitle: It's readable if you squint
-description: A quick font for a different project
+description: A quick alien font for a different project
 layout: typespecimen.njk
 initTypeSpecimen: I'm from orion!
 fontname: tresetrange-regular-webfont